Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Method

 \begin{definition}[Causal Sphere of Influence] Observation dimension $i$ belongs to the agent's \emph{Sphere of Influence} ($\SoI$) if and only if there exists an action dimension $j$ and a horizon $h \geq 1$ such that the intervention $\doop(a^{(j)}_t = u)$ changes the marginal distribution of $o^{(i)}_{t+h}$:

 for some intervention value $u$, where $\doop(\cdot)$ denotes Pearl's do-operator~\citep{pearl2009causality}. \end{definition}

-This definition captures a precise intuition: dimension $i$ is inside the SoI if and only if there exists a directed causal path from some action to dimension $i$ in the environment's causal graph.
-Crucially, \eqref{eq:soi} involves the do-operator, not conditional probability.
-A dimension correlated with actions due to a common confounder satisfies $\Prob(o^{(i)} | a) \neq \Prob(o^{(i)})$ but does \emph{not} satisfy $\Prob(o^{(i)} | \doop(a = u)) \neq \Prob(o^{(i)})$, because the do-operator severs the confounding path.
+The definition says that dimension $i$ is inside the SoI if and only if there exists a directed causal path from some action to dimension $i$ in the environment's causal graph.
+Note that \eqref{eq:soi} involves the do-operator, not conditional probability.
+A dimension correlated with actions due to a common confounder satisfies $\Prob(o^{(i)} | a) \neq \Prob(o^{(i)})$ but does not satisfy $\Prob(o^{(i)} | \doop(a = u)) \neq \Prob(o^{(i)})$, because the do-operator severs the confounding path.

 The goal of \IBD{} is to recover $\SoI$ from interaction data, producing a binary mask $\mathbf{m} \in \{0, 1\}^d$ with $m_i = \mathbf{1}[i \in \widehat{\SoI}]$.
 The downstream RL algorithm then receives only the masked observation $\vo_t \odot \mathbf{m}$.